bcdavasconcelos/DEVONthink-3/Applescripts/Find ISBN-DOI.md

 			add custom meta data theISBN for theMDField to theRecord add custom meta data theDOI for theMDField2 to theRecord

-			tell application "Bookends"
-				if theDOI is not "" then set pubList to quick add {theDOI}

-				if theDOI is "" then
-					if theISBN is not "" then set pubList to quick add {theISBN}
-				end if
-			end tell

 		end repeat
 	end tell